paulfxyz/the-all-seeing-eye/README.md

 This project was designed and built **in collaboration with [Perplexity Computer](https://www.perplexity.ai/computer)** — from architecture through implementation, debugging the SHA-256 caching bug, fixing sandboxed iframe PIN issues, and designing the live progressive DNS scan.
 A real example of human + AI building something genuinely useful.

 > 💡 If you manage multiple domains and want a beautiful, self-hosted status page — this is for you.
-Free, open-source, one HTML file.
+Free, open-source, beautiful, simple to use.

 ---